 Library Card Sign-Up Month

-The library will also host a monthly help-desk on the second Tuesday of the month.
-This month the help-desk will be open on Tuesday, September 12 from 2 to 4 p.m. in the lobby of the Main Library.
+The library will continue to host a monthly help-desk on the second Tuesday of the month.
+This month the help-desk will be open on Tuesday, September 11 from 2 to 4 p.m. in the lobby of the Main Library.
 The help-desk staff can help you renew your library card, sign-up for a new library card, update contact information, access your account online, and discuss anything pertaining to your account including lost items.
 Feedback and suggestions are also welcome.

 Today’s libraries are about more than books.
 They are creative educational spaces for learners from birth to high school, and for college students and adults.
 This annual observance occurs at the start of the school year to attract students, but is important for people of all ages.

 Resources at the Worcester Public Library are available to anyone who has a library card.
 Students can turn to the library for materials, programs and knowledgeable library staff that support academic achievement, including book clubs, STEM related programs, and summer reading activities.
 During the 2017-18 school year, the Burncoat, Goddard, Roosevelt, and Tatnuck Magnet Branches held 2,027 class visits through its partnership with the Worcester Public Schools.
 These visits helped students access the library and the educational materials available right in their own schools.